waltterir/waltterir/README.md

 ## Hey👋

-I'm Waltteri, a second-year student studying Business Information Techology at Satakunta University of Applied Sciences.
+I'm Waltteri, a second-year student studying Business Information Technology at Satakunta University of Applied Sciences.

 I'm interested in software development as a whole — from frontend to backend — and I'm working toward a career in the field.

+I'm currently learning TypeScript and getting familiar with different frameworks and modern development tools.
+I enjoy exploring new technologies and improving my skills through hands-on practice and personal projects.

 <!--
 **waltterir/waltterir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.